-The average SSDI payment is currently $1,234.
-The highest monthly payment you can receive from SSDI in 2019 is $2,861.
+The average SSDI payment is currently $1,258.
+The highest monthly payment you can receive from SSDI in 2020, at full retirement age, is $3,011.
 This article covers how the monthly benefit is calculated.

 If you receive disability benefits from a private source, like a private pension or private insurance benefits, these benefits will not affect your SSDI benefits.
-If, however, you receive other public disability benefits, it may affect your SSDI benefits.
-For instance, if you were injured on the job and are receiving workers’ compensation benefits, it may reduce the amount of SSDI benefits you receive.
+If, however, you receive other public disability benefits, they may affect your SSDI benefits.
+For instance, if you were injured on the job and are receiving workers’ compensation benefits, the amount of SSDI benefits you receive might be reduced.

-Other disability benefits that are not job-related and are paid for by the federal, state or local government may also reduce your SSDI benefit amount.
+Other disability benefits that are not job-related and are paid for by the federal, state, or local government may also reduce your SSDI benefit amount.
 Examples of these include temporary disability benefits paid by the state, military disability benefits, and state or local government retirement benefits that are based on disability.
-Some public benefits are not counted towards the 80%, including SSI or VA benefits.
+Some public benefits are not counted toward the 80%, including SSI or VA benefits.